Skip to content

 Knowledge Base

-In Topsort, we specialize in doing transparent and precise advertising, that makes the advertisers feel not only empowered by their ad campaigns, but also safe that their corresponding metrics are reliable and trustworthy.
-As an integral part of this, Topsort has an advanced Ad Purchases Attribution system that is in charge of detecting which purchases are due to customers interacting with the ads powered by Topsort.
-This is a fundamental piece of the Topsort ads ecosystem as well, since it provides a feedback loop for both the advertisers and the Topsort Bidless algorithm that is in charge of optimizing the ads campaigns on behalf of the advertisers.
+At Topsort, we specialize in doing transparent and targeted advertising that not only makes advertisers feel empowered by their ad campaigns but also safe that the reported metrics are reliable and trustworthy.
+A cornerstone of this reliability comes from Topsort’s advanced Ad-Purchase Attribution system, which tracks purchases and matches them to customer interactions with Topsort-powered ads.
+This fundamental piece of the Topsort ads ecosystem provides a feedback loop for both the advertisers and Topsort’s Bidless algorithm, which is in charge of optimizing ad campaigns on behalf of the advertisers.

 Attribution types